vinay-sj/python-flask-microservices/README.md

 ![image](https://user-images.githubusercontent.com/55074591/144971059-c27387aa-4c4b-4c4e-890f-0604e96cfc0e.png)

-* A popup like above will appear.
+* A pop-up like above will appear.
 Please follow these settings.

-#### Integeration for aws.
+#### Integeration for AWS.
 * Login to the Datadog Dashboard.
 * Navigate to the Integrations and search for Amazon Web Services Integration.
 * You will see a pop-up as below.